 Objectives Strategy Action Steps Lead(s) Results Achieved to Date 3 Review expenditures by functional area to optimize resource use.
 Evaluate expenditures by functional area.
 Optimize balance of expenditures across functional areas.
-VP Business and Administrative Services • 4 Develop and implement new Facilities Master Plan Evaluate prior Facilities Master Plan.
+VP Business and Administrative Services The Fiscal Services Office meets at least twice a year with managers who have budget oversight responsibilities to analyze expenditures by functional area.
+In addition, future budgets are developed and revised.
+Categorical funds are monitored to ensure that they align with the strategic goals of the college.
+4 Develop and implement new Facilities Master Plan Evaluate prior Facilities Master Plan.
 Identify major Facilities goals and objectives.
 Develop draft plan and vet it throughout campus community.
 Approve final version of plan.
 Implement plan.
 VP Business and Administrative Services Prior Facilities Master Plan has been evaluated.
 Major Facilities goals and objectives have been identified.
 Plan was vetted throughout campus community.
 Feedback was received.
 Updated draft plan will be reviewed by Director of FMO, and will then go through participatory governance system for approval.
 5 Develop and implement new Technology Master Plan Evaluate prior Technology Master Plan.
 Identify major Technology goals and objectives.
 Develop draft plan and vet it throughout campus community.
 Approve final version of plan.
 Implement plan.
 VP Business and Administrative Services Prior Technology Master Plan was evaluated by Technology Advisory Group.
 Major Technology goals and objectives were identified by Technology Advisory Group.
 Draft plan developed and presented at campus committees.
 Final version approved and implemented.

-6 Ensure faculty, staff, and administrative hiring decisions reflect the needs and diversity of our student population Meet annual Faculty Obligation Number.
+Objectives Strategy Action Steps Lead(s) Results Achieved to Date 6 Ensure faculty, staff, and administrative hiring decisions reflect the needs and diversity of our student population Meet annual Faculty Obligation Number.
 Advertise open faculty, staff, and administrator positions in diverse variety of publications Expand hiring of bilingual faculty, staff, and administrators.
 Hire culturally proficient faculty, staff, and administrators that reflect the diversity of our college's student population. • VC Executive Team Faculty Obligation Number has been met District HR advertises open positions in a variety of diverse publications.
-Bilingual hiring?
-Culturally proficient?
+IE Office publishes a regular report to analyze the demographics of students, faculty, staff, and administrators.